viki-org/storm-docker/docs/credits/index.md

 storm-docker was originally an internal project started to meet the demands of our Storm cluster.
-Subsequently it was deemed sufficiently generic and useful enough to the community (this _should_ be true, especially after the kind of time effort we spent on getting Storm to work within Docker) and allowed to be open source.
+Subsequently it was deemed sufficiently generic and useful enough to the community (this _should_ be true, especially after the kind of time effort we spent on getting Storm to work within Docker) and made open source.

 ## wurstmeister/storm-docker